romainvg/OCRP6/README.md

 #5 Operating System

-#6 Last active process ( for example google.com/thewebsitethatusercheck.com )

-#7 System informations : Processor / Ram use ( in % for example 20% Core I7 3,2 Ghz & 55% 8Gb Ram)
+#6 System informations : Processor / Ram use ( in % for example 20% Core I7 3,2 Ghz & 55% 8Gb Ram)

-#8 Ping in MS ( 20 ms )
+#7 Ping in MS ( 20 ms )